federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V2.md

 ##### BC_POSTTRANSLATE_2

 This custom transformer is the second stage following the AWS Translate custom transformer.
 It enhances British Columbia datasets post translation to ensure conformity to ISO 19115 HNAP standards.
-It can run in both the 'BC_Create' and 'BC_Update' workspaces.
+It can run in both the 'BC_CREATE' and 'BC_UPDATE' workspaces.

 ###### File Format Refiner

 There are up to ten transfer options (data links) available in BC datasets.
 The file format of each transfer option has a specific validation requirement in the FGP.
 Data analysis of all BC data has identified all the potential incorrect variations of required file format names (i.e.: 'kmz' should be 'KMZ', 'Esri File Geodatabase' should be 'FGDB/GDB').
 This section tests for all the variations found in BC datasets and corrects them to conforming values where required.

 List of validated file formats can be found here: